mkdoc/mkcli/README.md

 #### Identifiers

 When a program is created from a source markdown document each argument and command is given a key for the resulting map.
-This key is generated automcatically by using the longest argument (or command) name and converting it to camel case.
+This key is generated automatically by using the longest argument (or command) name and converting it to camel case.

 If you wish to use a fixed key you can add an identifier followed by a colon (`:`) to the beginning of the specification: